SoftwareAG/c8y-docs/src/documents/guides/java/troubleshooting-the-sdk.html.md

 # The agent will not compile, I get "Access Restriction" messages

 This error may be caused because of a missing package import.
-Go to the "Dependencies" tab of the project Manifest file and check the package of the type that contains the method giving the access restriction??is present in the Import-Package section.
+Go to the "Dependencies" tab of the project Manifest file and check the package of the type that contains the method giving the access restriction is present in the Import-Package section.

-You can find the package??by opening the declaration of the method (right-click-\>Open Declaration).
+You can find the package by opening the declaration of the method (right-click-\>Open Declaration).

 # When starting an application, I get "address already in use" messages